firebase/firebase-js-sdk/docs-devsite/firestore_.md

 Attempts to enable multi-tab persistent storage, if possible.
 If enabled across all tabs, all operations share access to local persistence, including shared execution of queries and latency-compensated local document updates across all connected instances.

-If this fails, `enableMultiTabIndexedDbPersistence()` will throw an error.
+If fails, `enableMultiTabIndexedDbPersistence()` will reject the promise or throw an error.
 Note that even after this failure, the [Firestore](./firestore_.firestore.md#firestore_class) instance will remain usable, however offline persistence will be disabled.

 There are several reasons why this can fail, which can be identified by the `code` on the error.

-\* failed-precondition: The app is already open in another browser tab and multi-tab is not enabled. \* unimplemented: The browser is incompatible with the offline persistence implementation.
+\* Throw error with \[failed-precondition\]: The app is already open in another browser tab and multi-tab is not enabled. \* Reject promise with \[unimplemented\]: The browser is incompatible with the offline persistence implementation.

 <b>Signature:</b>